- Program Code:4221

-The Environmental Technician (Fast-Track) program allows qualified college or university graduates to gain direct admission into year two (semester three) of the two-year program and receive their Technician diploma in one year (two semesters).
+The Environmental Technician (Fast-Track) program allows qualified college or university graduates to gain direct admission into year two (semester three) of the two-year college diploma program and receive their Technician diploma in one year (two semesters).

 Drinking Water Operators

 Students who successfully complete the entry-level course for Drinking Water Operators will have met the requirements of the Ministry of the Environment's entry-level course for drinking water operators.
 This course is delivered by Centennial College in partnership with the Ministry of the Environment and the Walkerton Clean Water Centre.

 |CT-121||Computer Aided Drafting 1 - Civil|